Thomas Schelling: The Strategy of Conflict (1960)

-Conflict too has a distinct meaning.
-In Schelling's approach, it is not enough to defeat your opponent.
-Instead, one must seize opportunities to cooperate.
-And in most cases, there are many.
-Only on the rarest of occasions, in what is known as "pure conflict," he points out, will the interests of participants be implacably opposed.
+Also, conflict has a distinct meaning.
+In Schelling's approach, it is not enough to defeat an opponent, but one must also seize opportunities to co-operate of which there are usually many.
+He points out that it is only on the rarest of occasions, in what is known as "pure conflict," that the participants' interests are implacably opposed.
 He uses the example of "a war of complete extermination" to illustrate this phenomenon.

-Cooperation, where available, may take many forms, and thus could potentially involve everything from "deterrence, limited war, and disarmament" to "negotiation."
+Co-operation, if available, may take many forms and thus potentially involve everything from "deterrence, limited war, and disarmament" to "negotiation."
 Indeed, it is through such actions that participants are left with less of a conflict and more of a "bargaining situation."
 The bargaining itself is best thought of in terms of the other participant's actions, as any gains one might realize are highly dependent upon the "choices or decisions" of their opponent.

 Communication between parties, though, is another matter entirely.
 Verbal or written communication is known as "explicit," and involves such activities as "offering concessions."
 What happens, though, when this type of communication becomes impossible or improbable?
 This is when something called "tacit maneuvers" become important.
 Think of this as action-based communication.
 Schelling uses the example of one's occupation or evacuation of strategic territory to illustrate this latter communication method.

 In an article celebrating Schelling's Nobel Memorial Prize for Economics, Michael Kinsley, Washington Post op‑ed columnist and one of Schelling's former students, anecdotally summarizes Schelling's reorientation of game theory thus: "[Y]ou're standing at the edge of a cliff, chained by the ankle to someone else.
 You'll be released, and one of you will get a large prize, as soon as the other gives in.
 How do you persuade the other guy to give in, when the only method at your disposal—threatening to push him off the cliff—would doom you both?
 Answer: You start dancing, closer and closer to the edge.
 That way, you don't have to convince him that you would do something totally irrational: plunge him and yourself off the cliff.
 You just have to convince him that you are prepared to take a higher risk than he is of accidentally falling off the cliff.
 If you can do that, you win."